Grade Level: 4 (3-5)

-- 3 #40 light bulbs (available at Radio Shack or hardware stores)
+- 3 #40 light bulbs (available at most hardware stores)

-- 3 light bulb holders (available at Radio Shack)
+- 3 light bulb holders (available most hardware stores)

 - 46 in (50.2 cm) insulated wire (gauge AWG 22) (available at hardware stores)

-- 1 basic switch (available at Radio Shack or other electronics stores)
+- 1 basic switch (available at most hardware or electronics stores)